SAP-samples/btp-terraform-mooc-terra1/units/unit_4_4/README.md

 The part of the variable works as we can define complex types like lists, sets etc. (see documentation for [literal expressions](https://developer.hashicorp.com/terraform/language/expressions/types#literal-expressions)).
 It would be a surprise if there isn't a way in Terraform to then iterate over this list.

 And indeed there is.
 We can use the meta argument [`for_each`](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) to a resource which iterates over a set or a map.
-In detail it executes the iteration and for each entry it creates a so called `each` object that consits of a `key` and a `value`.
+In detail it executes the iteration and for each entry it creates a so called `each` object that consists of a `key` and a `value`.
 This should help us in fulfilling the requirement.
 Let's adjust our configuration.

 ### Adding the emergency administrators to the configuration